NET WORTH: $2.2 billion

-BACKGROUND: Khosla grew up in New Dehli, India, and was inspired to work in technology by a story he read about the founding of Intel.
-He received his bachelor's degree from IIT Dehli before coming to the U.S. for a masters at Carnegie Mellon in biomedical engineering, and an MBA at Stanford.
+BACKGROUND: Vinod Khosla grew up in New Delhi, India, and was inspired to work in technology by a story he read about the founding of Intel.
+He received his bachelor's degree from IIT Delhi before coming to the U.S. for a masters at Carnegie Mellon in biomedical engineering, and an MBA at Stanford.
 He founded Sun Microsystems two years after receiving his business degree, though he eventually left to join the venture capital firm Kleiner, Perkins, Caufield, and Byers.

-MICROLENDING: One of Khosla's most famous investments was in SKS Microfinance, specializing in microloans to poor women in India.
-During the company's initial public offering in 2011, Khosla increased his net worth by $117 million.
-But don't think he's making money on the backs of the poor--Khosla has promised to invest all of that money in other commercial ventures that aim to fight poverty in India.
-Keep in mind that Khosla isn't just giving the money away--he's investing the funds in areas that he believes can turn a profit, thus giving him a continued stream of capital to invest in commerical poverty-fighting ventures.
+MICROLENDING: One of Khosla's most famous investments was in SKS Microfinance, now called Bharat Financial Inclusion Limited, which specializes in providing microloans to poor women in India.
+Keep in mind that Khosla isn't just giving the money away—he's investing the funds in areas that he believes can turn a profit, thus giving him a continued stream of capital to invest in commercial poverty-fighting ventures.

-EDUCATION: Khosla and his wife Neeru founded the Amar Foundation, which supports the CK-12 Foundation, an education nonprofit cofounded by Neeru.
+EDUCATION: Khosla and his wife Neeru founded the Amar Foundation, which supports the CK-12 Foundation, an education nonprofit co-founded by Neeru.
 CK-12 provides free customizable K-12 open educational resources.
-The foundation's tools are used by at least 38,000 schools in the United States alone.
-CK-12 runs five websites, most of which are focused on STEM learning.
+The foundation's tools are used by tens of thousands of schools in the United States alone.

-MISCELLANEOUS: Khosla's impact investing has led him to be involved with green initiatives such as the newly formed Breathrough Energy Coalition, as well as the biofuel company KiOR.
-It was also reported near the end of 2015, that Twine Health had recieved funds from Khosla for its work in chronic condition health coaching.
+Khosla's impact investing has led to his involvement with green initiatives such as the Breakthrough Energy Coalition, where he's a board member, as well as the startup biofuel company KiOR, which has since been shuttered and has filed for bankruptcy.
+It was also reported near the end of 2015 that Twine Health had received funds from Khosla for its work in chronic condition health coaching.